bonigarcia/webdrivermanager/README.md

 Notice that simply adding ``WebDriverManager.chromedriver().setup();`` WebDriverManager does magic for you:

 1. It checks the version of the browser installed in your machine (e.g. Chrome, Firefox).
 2. If checks the version of the driver (e.g. *chromedriver*, *geckodriver*).
-If unknown, it will use the latest version of the driver.
+If unknown, it uses the latest version of the driver.
-3. It downloads the WebDriver binary if it's not present on your system.
+3. It downloads the WebDriver binary if it is not present on the WebDriverManager cache (``~/.m2/repository/webdriver`` by default).
-4. It exports the proper WebDriver Java environment variables required by Selenium.
+4. It exports the proper WebDriver Java environment variables required by Selenium (not done when using WebDriverManager from the CLI or as a Server).

 So far, WebDriverManager supports **Chrome**, **Firefox**, **Opera**, **PhantomJS**, **Microsoft Edge**, and **Internet Explorer**.
 For that, it provides several *drivers managers* for these browsers.
 These *drivers managers* can be used as follows: